 Short Blade, Longer Handle Cricket Bats

-There is also a lesser know option and that is a custom made 'short blade - longer handle' cricket bat.
-The standard length of a short handle from the top of the handle to the bat toe is 85cms, with the handle length being 30cms and the blade being 55cms long.
+There is also a lesser-known option, and that is a custom-made 'short blade - longer handle' cricket bat.
+The standard length of a short handle from the top of the handle to the bat toe is 85 cm, with the handle length being 30 cm and the blade being 55 cm long.

-However, at Trogon to reduce the weight even further for short-handle bats and still maintain lots of wood, we have started making bats with handles being 35cm long and blades being 50cm long, which is a perfect way to reduce weight even further.
-I have written about this in more detail in my post about cricket bat weight reduction
+However, at Trogon, to reduce the weight even further for short-handle bats while still maintaining a lot of wood, we have started making bats with handles that are 35cm long and blades that are 50cm long, which is a perfect way to reduce weight even further.
+I have written about this in more detail in my post about cricket bat weight reduction.

 Adult Preferences and Customisation in Cricket Bats